-The course is aimed at graduates in creative and cultural fields.
-It will equip them with relevant skills and knowledge for self-employment.
-It is also intended to pioneer innovation and enterprise for the organisations in which they work.
+This course was aimed at graduates in creative and cultural fields.
+It would equip them with relevant skills and knowledge for self-employment.
+It was also intended to pioneer innovation and enterprise for the organisations in which they work, or for self-employment.

 The Learning Curve